law-w00d/code_tests/README.md

 This is my first iteration of this program (which I only spent 15 minutes on) so there is much room for improvement.

 In the future I would like to make the test functions as broad as possible so that a new test_function doesn't have to be created for each different function you want to test.

-I would also like to implement a timer so that the user may track execution time of a function (and compare times between different versions of the same function).